Q&A Friday #2

 The Government Accountability Office recently did a study in which hypothetical tax returns were submitted to commercial tax preparers to see how they performed.
 Unfortunately the watchdog agency found multiple problems, including failure to itemize deductions, claiming ineligible chidren for the Earned Income Tax Credit, and failure to report business income, among other things.

-It's important to note that if there are any errors on the return you submit, whether you prepare it yourself, or have someone else do it,
+It's important to note that if there are any errors on the return you submit, whether you prepare it yourself, or have someone else do it, the IRS will hold you accountable.

 So while it may save you some time and frustration (especially when you only have a couple days left!) to pay someone to prepare your return, please make sure you work with someone you trust.
 And no matter how confident you are, always look closely at your return before it's submitted.